TheSatoLab/Multi_omics_analysis_HIV1-infected_mice/dRNA-Seq/README.md

 # Descriptions

-Digital RNA-Sequencing (dRNA-Seq) ([Shiroguchi et al, PNAS, 2012](https://doi.org/10.1073/pnas.1118018109)) can accurately measure the absolute number of RNA molecules genome wide even from a small number of cells due to low noise and bias during the amplification and sequencing processes.
+Digital RNA-sequencing (dRNA-Seq) ([Shiroguchi et al, PNAS, 2012](https://doi.org/10.1073/pnas.1118018109)) can accurately measure the absolute number of RNA molecules genome wide even from a small number of cells due to low noise and bias during the amplification and sequencing processes.

 Raw data are depositted in GEO (GSE137644).